Last Updated on June 9, 2026 by Wildlife Inc

 Why Raccoons Are Such a Problem in Denver Specifically

-Denver’s urban layout works in raccoons’ favor.
-The city sits at the edge of foothills habitat, which means you’re dealing with animals that are comfortable both in wild terrain and in dense residential areas.
-Neighborhoods like Washington Park, Stapleton, and Highlands report raccoon activity regularly, not because those areas are more rural, but because mature trees and access to water (Cherry Creek, the Platte) give raccoons exactly what they look for.
+Denver’s urban layout works directly in the raccoons’ favor.
+Because the city sits right at the edge of foothills habitat, local properties deal with wildlife that is equally comfortable in wild terrain and dense residential areas.
+Neighborhoods like Washington Park, Stapleton, and Highlands report frequent raccoon activity—not because those areas are rural, but because mature trees and easy access to water sources like Cherry Creek and the Platte River give raccoons exactly what they look for.

-The real problem starts when a female finds her way into your attic or crawlspace to have her kits.
-At that point, removal gets more complicated and more urgent.
+The real trouble escalates when a female slips into your attic or crawlspace to have her kits.
+At that point, the removal process becomes significantly more complicated, sensitive, and urgent.

 Signs You Have a Raccoon Problem (Not Just a Visitor)